imjoseangel/microservice-arquitecture/README.md

 end
 ```

 Another option for infrastructure with Terraform is [terratest](https://github.com/gruntwork-io/terratest).
-The assertions are developed in **golang** and the integration with Terraform is really good and go native but the learning curve is higher and it is more difficult to maintain.
+The assertions are developed in **golang** and the integration with Terraform is really good and go native but the learning curve is higher and the code more difficult to maintain.

 ### 3.2.3.3 Performance Testing

 ### 3.2.3.3.1 Operator SDK Testing

 Operators have their own molecule tests that will run on CI.
 A complement for performance is also the [Operator SDK Performance Testing](https://github.com/geerlingguy/operator-sdk-performance-testing).
-This framework can test the operators performance using **Ansible** and give a good view of how to run different *molecule* test for K8S.
+This framework can test the operators performance using **Ansible**.
+It is the perfect start to run *molecule* test for K8S.

 ### 3.2.3.3.2 JMeter Testing and API Mocking